dorkbox/Executor/README.md

 1. Executing a JVM process using the same JVM as is currently running
 1. Executing remote processes via SSH
 1. Using and supporting kotlin co-routines for thread suspension
+1. Getting process PID information (Java 9+ only)

 - This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
-Java 11+ and kotlin.
+Java 8+, kotlin.

 This project is powerful but still simple to use.
 By using a single class **Executor**